Wajima, Ishikawa: Gojinjo-daiko

 Playing gojinjo-daiko is strictly restricted to residents in Nafune, a small village within Wajima, where only 250 people live.
 It is very rare to see a live drum performance.

-The origin of the gojinjo-daiko dates back to 1577 when the famous general, Uesugi Kenshin invaded Noto.
+The gojinjo-daiko began in 1577 when the famous general, Uesugi Kenshin invaded Noto.
 Because local people had no weapons, they resisted by beating war drums and wore ferocious looking devil masks with seaweed on their heads to scare off their enemies.
 The low sound of drums sound associated with the rumbling of the earth frightened off the invaders.

 Wajima Crab Festival

 The Wajima Crab Festival (輪島かに祭り) takes place each year in mid-November.
-Visitors can purchase fresh seafood and sit at one of many large, long tables and barbecue their own meal.

 Kamakura Light Festival

-Kamakura is in the northern part of the Noto Peninsula.
-It is a small, peaceful village with ancient temples and rice terraces.
-It celebrates an annual light festival (matsuri) in which the residents place one candle in each of 20,000 glass sake cups and arrange them in geometric configurations after dark while listening to traditional Japanese music.
+Kamakura, in the northern part of the Noto Peninsula, is a small village which celebrates an annual light festival (matsuri) in which the residents place one candle in each of 20,000 glass sake cups and arrange them in geometric configurations after dark while listening to traditional Japanese music.
 The event is held on August 16.